Preview & Edit

 Touch, Its Meaning and Importance This exquisite outer kimono (uchikake) is from the Japanese Edo period and was made around 1870 to 90.
 With silk and metal-covered thread, it depicts scenes from well-known kabuki plays, which included yōkai characters.
 Learn more.

-In 1943 children's book author Roald Dahl published a short story about mischievous creatures, "gremlins," that haunted the Royal Air Force fleet and caused frequent and inexplicable mechanical failings (Dahl barely lived through such an incident himself.)
+In 1943, children's book author Roald Dahl published a short story about mischievous creatures, "gremlins," that haunted the Royal Air Force fleet and caused frequent and inexplicable mechanical failings (Dahl wrote he barely lived through such an incident himself.)
 The story turned Dahl into a full-time author almost overnight and was made into an eponymous film in the 1980s.
 Almost unthinkingly, we create stories and characters to turn experience into knowledge.
 In this era of overbearing technology, do we still imagine that which does not exist?

 A Yokai illustration from Pictures of One Hundred Demons by 1900th-century illustrator and print artist Kyōsai Kawanabe (河鍋 暁斎).